Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/async.md

 after its Ready but only returns the data when I extract it.
 When you poll the Join, it polls the inner Futures, if they both report they're ready then the Join extracts the data and returns Ready with the results.

-But, ideally, you won't be writing inefficient Join's like this one yourself...
+But, ideally, you won't be writing inefficient Join's like this one yourself.
+Most async crates provide their own version of join, such as [Tokio's `join!`](https://docs.rs/tokio/latest/tokio/macro.join.html) macro, and [Smol's `.zip()`](https://docs.rs/smol/latest/smol/future/fn.zip.html) method on their Future trait.
+Even the Rust standard library has [std::future::join](https://doc.rust-lang.org/std/future/macro.join.html) which they're trying to stabilise.

 Over in the Real World